-Subsequently, our colleagues in Toronto (@AdvPerformHD), including Dr Andrew Petrosoniak and Dr Chris Hicks, published an excellent Twitter thread detailing their simulation-based testing of an “aerosol box”, where they also recommended AGAINST the use of the “aerosol box” in their setting:ThreadReader-1247993998989578242
+Subsequently, our colleagues in Toronto (@AdvPerformHD), including Dr Andrew Petrosoniak and Dr Chris Hicks, published an excellent Twitter thread (and subsequently created a webpage) detailing their simulation-based testing of an “aerosol box”, where they also recommended AGAINST the use of the “aerosol box” in their setting:ThreadReader-1247993998989578242

 Concerns that the “aerosol box” would be implemented into clinical practice without adequate testing led us to conducted a cross-over simulation study (involving experienced anaesthetists) to assess the impact of two different types of “aerosol boxes” on intubation (Begley et al, 2020).

 - Begley J, Lavery K, Nickson C, Brewster D. (2020), The aerosol box for intubation in COVID‐19 patients: an in‐situ simulation crossover study.
 Anaesthesia.
 Accepted Author Manuscript. doi:10.1111/anae.15115

 - intubation time was prolonged with aerosol boxes, to an extent that it risks patients developing hypoxaemia.